liquidctl/liquidctl/docs/asus-rog-ryujin-guide.md

 # liquidctl set pump speed 90
 ```

-Use channel `fan` to set all fans at the same time:
+Use channel `fans` to set all fans at the same time:

 ```
-# liquidctl set fan speed 50
+# liquidctl set fans speed 50
 ```

 Use channel `fan1` to set the duty of the embedded fan: